py-pdf/pypdf/README.md

 ## Tests
 PyPDF4 includes a modest (but growing!) test suite built on the unittest framework.
 All tests are located in the `tests/` folder and are distributed among dedicated modules.
-Tests can be run from the command line by:
+Tests can be run from the command line using tox:

 ```
-python2 -m unittest discover --start-directory tests/
+python -m pip install tox
-python3 -m unittest discover --start-directory tests/
+python -m tox
 ```

 ## Contributing